Capitalism is the ultimate virus and we, acting together, will be the vaccine.

 End the genocidal inaction!
 Implement the recommendations of the Royal Commission into Aboriginal Deaths in Custody

 15 April 2021 was the 30th anniversary of the release of the recommendations of the Royal Commission into Aboriginal Deaths in Custody (RCIADIC).
 It was a busy month: movement activists hit the streets, attended community events and spoke out in the mainstream media, which, for a brief moment, asked why deaths in custody persist.
 Before… Read more »

 The $3.4 billion announced for “women’s economic security, safety and health” has placated some feminists.
 But those studying the detail aren’t impressed.

 The federal government promised to have all aged care residents and workers vaccinated by the end of March.
 But this promise put the vaccination program to the test — which exposed gaping holes.

 No, just business as usual.
 Rio Tinto, the world’s second largest mining company, operates on six continents and has a sordid history of destroying Indigenous land.

 January 26 is Invasion Day.
 It is the anniversary of tragedy for the Gadigal people of the Eora Nation, whose world was turned upside down in 1788.

 In Melbourne, refugee rights activists being harassed by local authorities need to be defended, particularly by the union movement.

-Faced with bushfires and a public health emergency, the crucial role played by public sector workers has never been more visible than in 2020.
+Faced with bushfires and a public health emergency, the crucial role played by public sector workers in Australia was never more visible than in 2020.

 The movement to stop Aboriginal deaths in custody has lost a tenacious champion with the passing of Virginia Hickey.